Develop an understanding of vector spaces, systems of linear equations, matrix algebra and linear transformations.

 Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open notes/open book and be completed in WebAssign.
 The student will have 2 attempts at each quiz.

-The student will complete exams during Modules 2, 4, and 6.
+The student will complete three exams during the course.
 Each exam will be 2 hours, open notes/open book, and will cover 2 modules of material.
-The exams will be taken in WebAssign.
-Written work for the exams must be submitted in Canvas immediately after completing the exam in WebAssign and before the due date/time.
-Exams submitted without accompanying written work will not be accepted.
+Exams 1 and 3 will be written exams.
+Students will download the exam, complete it on paper, and then upload their results in Canvas.
+Exam 2 will be taken in WebAssign.
+Written work for exam 3 must be submitted in Canvas immediately after completing the exam in WebAssign and before the due date/time.
+Exams on Canvas submitted without accompanying written work will not be accepted.
 There is only one attempt for exams.

 The cumulative Final Exam will be completed using WebAssign software.
 The exam will be 2 hours and 30 minutes, open notes/open book, and must be completed in a single sitting.
 Written work for the final exam must be submitted in Canvas immediately after completing the test in WebAssign.
 There is only one attempt for the final exam.